mirsaeedi/azure-api-management-devops-resource-kit/README.md

 linkedTemplatesBaseUrl : https://mystorageaccount.blob.core.windows.net/mycontainer
 ```

 The above yml definition has the minimum properties required for defining an API in an APIM instance.
-More examples are provided here.
-Few things to note that are:
+More examples are provided [here]().
+Few things to note here are:

 * **_apimServiceName_**: Specifies the name of your apim.
 All entities inside this yml file are deployed to this instance.
 * **_openApiSpec_**: Takes a local path or url which refers to the OpenApi spec of your apis.
 You have to have this file ready for deployment.
 The tool creates operations based on this file.